OpenGeoMetadata/opengeometadata.github.io/docs/creating-metadata.md

 _Stanford University Metadata Workflow_

 Take, for example, the [metadata for this layer](https://github.com/OpenGeoMetadata/edu.stanford.purl/tree/master/rf/385/pb/1942).
 It has the [ISO 19139](https://github.com/OpenGeoMetadata/edu.stanford.purl/blob/master/rf/385/pb/1942/iso19139.xml) version of the metadata, along with the Feature Catalog (in [ISO 19110](https://github.com/OpenGeoMetadata/edu.stanford.purl/blob/master/rf/385/pb/1942/iso19110.xml)).
 We also have the transformation into [MODS](https://github.com/OpenGeoMetadata/edu.stanford.purl/blob/master/rf/385/pb/1942/mods.xml) and to [GeoBlacklight](https://github.com/OpenGeoMetadata/edu.stanford.purl/blob/master/rf/385/pb/1942/geoblacklight.json), as well as a [preview image](https://github.com/OpenGeoMetadata/edu.stanford.purl/blob/master/rf/385/pb/1942/preview.jpg).
 In some cases, you may even have an [HTML](http://opengeometadata.stanford.edu/metadata/edu.stanford.purl/druid:rv980rt5057/iso19139.html) version of the metadata for someone to read.

-## Validate the metadata

-Once the metadata records are in the OpenGeoMetadata format, they should be validated to make sure the fields are correctly formatted.
-The current version of the schema is available as a [JSON-Schema file](https://github.com/geoblacklight/geoblacklight/tree/main/schema).
-This file format provides support for data validation with the [JSON Schema Vocabulary](http://json-schema.org).

-### Recommended Method

-Use [GeoCombine](https://github.com/OpenGeoMetadata/GeoCombine), which has a [.valid? method](http://www.rubydoc.info/gems/geo_combine/0.1.0/GeoCombine/Geoblacklight#valid%3F-instance_method) that makes using these tools simple.